 I think there are a few skills that every adult should have under their belt before they leave home, and hemming your jeans should definitely be one of them!

-First, try on your jeans and use straight pins to fold the hem under and secure it at the length you want your new hem to be (make sure your pants have been washed first if they are new jeans so any shrinkage will occur before hemming).
+1. Mark Your Jeans: First, try on your jeans and use straight pins to fold the hem under and secure it at the length you want your new hem to be (make sure your pants have been washed first if they are new jeans so any shrinkage will occur before hemming).

 Cut your excess thread strands when done sewing and use an iron to press your hem flat.
 Your new jeans are ready to wear!

 If you’re new to sewing, a small, portable model that’s under $100 like this Singer is a great way to start to get into the sewing game.

 It does 32 different stitches, is lightweight and small for storing, and has a free arm that makes it easy to sew cuffs and hems easily.

 Since I hem pants all the time (being on the shorter side and all), I can complete 2-3 pairs in the time it would take me to drive to an alterations place to drop them off (and I charge myself way less too!).